-The above-mentioned facts may discourage you from using bleaching agents during pregnancy.
+The facts mentioned above may discourage you from using face bleach when pregnant.
 However, the truth is that you can still use bleaching agents even if you are pregnant.
-The bleaching agents which are natural are without any side effects.
+The bleaching agents, which are natural, are without any side effects.
 Some of the natural face bleach in pregnancy are:

-- Use of tomato juice, it acts as a bleaching agent and lightens your facial hairs.
+- Using tomato juice acts as a bleaching agent and lightens your facial hair.
 Apply the juice for 15-20 minutes and then wash it with normal water.

-- Use of turmeric and milk paste will also help in lightening hair on the face.
+- Using turmeric and milk paste will also help lighten hair on the face.

-- Lemon with honey can also be a natural bleach for facial hairs.
+- Lemon with honey can also be a natural bleach for facial hair.

 Precautions to Take While Bleaching in Pregnancy

 - Before skin bleaching, during pregnancy, a patch test on a small area of the face to check irritation or allergy is recommended.
-This is because during pregnancy skin becomes sensitive due to hormonal change.
+This is because, during pregnancy, skin becomes sensitive due to hormonal changes (5).

-- Rinse the face with cold water; it will help in minimizing the bleaching agent to seep into the skin as cold water helps pore shrinkage.
+- Rinse the face with cold water; it will help minimise the bleaching agent seeping into the skin, as cold water helps shrink the pores.

 - Reduce the bleaching time on the face.

-- If your skin is itchy or has rashes, never ever apply the bleach.
+- If your skin is itchy or has rashes, never apply the bleach.

-- Use a bleach which has mild bleaching agents especially which are of good brands and not a local one.
+- Use bleach with mild bleaching agents, excellent brands and not a local one.

-- Facial bleach done by a professional person will be advisable rather than opting to do it yourself.
+- Facial bleach done by a professional will be advisable rather than doing it yourself.